briandfoy/briandfoy.github.io/_drafts/2019-01-02-it-s-not-singletons-it-s-your-language.md

 The [Design Patterns: Elements of Reusable Object-Oriented Software](https://amzn.to/3uljGkD) uses the same term, but adds another wrinkle.
 The authors include sample implementations.
 We all know how that is going to work out.
 Once you show concrete code, people think that the code is the pattern.

-The two are not the same.
-Mark Jason Dominus explains it in his presentation ["Design Patterns" Aren't](https://perl.plover.com/yak/design/).
+The two are not the same, as Mark Jason Dominus explains it in his presentation ["Design Patterns" Aren't](https://perl.plover.com/yak/design/).

 ## The Singleton